During fiscal year 2020, the Blowitz-Ridgeway Foundation

 Inspiration Corporation $10,000

-For the Housing Services Program, which provides permanent supportive
+For the Housing Services Program, which provides homeless

 Lake County Haven $10,000

-For general operating support of this transitional shelter and
+For General Operating Support of this transitional shelter and

 Latin United Community Housing Association (LUCHA) $10,000